 Beacon of history welcomes visitors

-The Piedras Blancas Light Station, first illuminated in February 1875, is currently managed as a historic park and landmark and wildlife sanctuary by the United States Bureau of Land Management (BLM) and the Piedras Blancas Light Station Association (PBLSA).
+The Piedras Blancas Light Station, first illuminated in February 1875, is a historic landmark and wildlife sanctuary, managed by the United States Bureau of Land Management (BLM) and the Piedras Blancas Light Station Association (PBLSA).

+Tours are from 10 a.m. – noon.
 Visitors check in with staff at 9:45 a.m. at the former Piedras Blancas Motel located 1.5 miles north of the light station on Highway 1.
-Do not wait at the gate to the light station!
+Do not wait at the gate to the light station.
 Wheelchairs and strollers are available upon request.

 For more information visit the Piedras Blancas Light Station website, http://piedrasblancas.org.

 – By Ruth Ann Angus